Cancelled, suspended, voluntarily surrendered and expired licences

 The Immigration Advisers Authority cannot reverse the surrender of a licence if you change your mind.

-A surrender takers effect on the date given in the notice, or if no date is given, on the day the notice is received by the Registrar.
+Section 31(2) of the Act provides that a surrender takes effect on the date given in the notice, or if no date is given, on the day the notice is received by the Registrar.

-When a licence is voluntarily surrendered, the Registrar may refund all or part of the levy paid by an immigration adviser in respect of the licence.
+Section 31(3) of the Act provides that when a licence is voluntarily surrendered, the Registrar may refund all or part of the levy paid by an adviser in respect of the licence.

 Expiry of licence